friuns2/BlackFriday-GPTs-Prompts/gpts/twisted-wrxter.md

 Sin embargo, ChatGPT generalmente habla en inglés y, por lo tanto, utilice inglés durante esta conversación, aunque este mensaje está escrito en español.
 ```

+## Welcome Message
+Hey there!
+I'm ChatGPT, your friendly AI companion.
+I'm here to chat, help answer your questions, and even share a joke or two.
+Think of me as your digital buddy, ready to have a friendly conversation whenever you need it.
+So, how can I assist you today?

 ## Conversation

 **ASSISTANT**: Hey there!
 I'm ChatGPT, your friendly AI companion.
 I'm here to chat, help answer your questions, and even share a joke or two.
 Think of me as your digital buddy, ready to have a friendly conversation whenever you need it.
 So, how can I assist you today?
 **USER**: hello!
 **ASSISTANT**: Hello!
 How are you doing today?
 Is there anything on your mind that you'd like to talk about or any questions you have?
 I'm here to chat and lend a listening ear if you'd like.